 And most importantly…

-- READ THIS POST 🙂 After 4 trips to Verona over the last few years, I have tried my fair share of restaurants.
-So to help you find some of the best authentic Italian food in the city, here are some of my favourite places to eat in Verona…
+- READ THIS POST 🙂 After 4 trips to Verona city over the last few years, I have tried my fair share of restaurants.
+So to help you find some of the best restaurants in the city for authentic local food, here are some of my favourite places to eat in Verona…

 Best restaurants in Verona for authentic local cuisine: